 Similarly, many of the stakeholder process requirements within the ISO-NE Open Access Transmission Tariff, Planning Procedures, and Transmission Planning Process Guide apply to all types of transmission projects, including asset condition projects.
-Planning Procedure No. 4 (PP4) and the Transmission Owners' PAC Presentation Guidelines contain minimum requirements for stakeholder presentations.
+Planning Procedure No. 4 (PP4) and Appendix D and E of this Guide contain minimum requirements for stakeholder presentations.
 In general, the Transmission Owners present projects to ISO-NE and regional stakeholders once sufficient information (design, cost estimate, etc.) is available to meet the needs of the stakeholder process and ISO-NE requirements.
 However, the level of funding (and associated internal Transmission Owner funding milestones) that is required to develop sufficient information varies on a project-by-project basis.